JonMerlevede/fix-cloudflare-tunnel-dns/README.md

 The script uses the CloudFlare API to retrieve the list of tunnels and the list of all DNS records of all zones in your account.
 It then compares the two lists and updates the DNS records accordingly.
+For DNS record removal, it only considers DNS records pointing to Cloudflare tunnels.

 The script tells you what it is going to do, and prompts for confirmation before making any changes.